-- d.
+- b.
+Revise the salary structure, including the size of salary increments, against the SLTS, while considering the salary of the SLEAS. - c.
+Create a Supra-grade of SLPS, and revise the structure as: SLPS GR.
+I, SLPS GR II, SLPS GR.III, and SLPS Supra-grade. - d.
 The SLPS starting salary point is Rs.
 46,325.00 and the annual increment is Rs.
 1,335. - e.
-Consider appointment of schoolteachers to SLPS as a promotion, and place the new recruits in the SLPS scale on one salary step ahead of the teacher service where the new recruit has been at the point of promotion. - f.
+Consider appointment of schoolteachers to SLPS as a promotion. - f.
 Salary adjustments: In the implementation of Cir.
 3/2014, it is reported that different Education Zones are adopting different decisions with regard to adjustment of increments of principals appointed recently.
 We propose that when a teacher is recruited to SLPS, the recruit should be placed in the SLPS salary scale at an increment point above the salary point that the person has been in the teacher service salary structure.

-g.
+- g.
 Recruits 2022: It is observed that the recruits to SLPS 2022 are subjected to a variety of adhoc decisions resulting in anomalies.
 The MoE has written to the Director-General of Establishments regarding the conversion issue.
-We recommend that all recruits 2022 are placed on an increment level above the salary point that a teacher would have received if the person remained in the teacher service. and this shall be adopted as the guideline for decisions on all conversion issues.

-i.
-Increments when promotions failed: MoE Cir.
+We recommend that the decisions of the DG (Establishments) be adopted. - Increments when promotions failed: MoE Cir.
 3/2014 provides for paying up to 10 Increments where a person fails to secure promotion to the next grade after 6 years in the current service.
-We recommend that the number of increments should remain 6, and increments must be earned by confirming to the requirements of the Service.

-h.
-Salary reductions: There are situations where principals who are promoted from Gr.
+We recommend that the number of increments should remain 6, and increments must be earned by confirming to the requirements of the Service. - Salary reductions: There are situations where principals who are promoted from Gr.
 II to Gr.
 I lose their earned salary.
-Take steps to ensure that earned salary will not be reduced.

-- j.
-Increments after Maximum: Take steps to grant annual increments, on the basis of annual performance appraisal, until retirement. - k.
-Increment Date: When a recruit has an increment date effective after a date on which the last increment in the teacher service was dated, pay the recruit the relevant next increment in the teacher service on a pro-rata basis.
+We recommend the adoption of the decisions of the DG (Establishments). - j.
+Increments after Maximum: Take steps to grant annual increments (Gr.I), on the basis of annual performance appraisal, until retirement. - i.
+Increment Date: In case of a recruit has an increment date effective after a date on which the last increment in the teacher service was dated, pay the recruit the relevant next increment in the teacher service by obtaining the decision of the DG (Establishments).

-l.
-The number of salary steps: The number of salary steps shall be 30.